Cisco-Kosha/airtable-connector/README.md

 ### Managing Records

 A record is an individual unit in a table.
-Use the Airtable API to create, manage and delete records.
+Use the Airtable connector to create, manage and delete records.

 ### Managing Fields

 Fields are the units in records you use to store custom data.
-Use the Airtable API to create and update fields.
+Use the Airtable connector to create and update fields.

 ### Managing Tables